Why your suspension isn't managing your wheel's rebound

 The tire is not a passive element of the system.

-It has mass, it has its own elasticity, and it generates forces that act independently of the suspension.
-When the tire’s elastic rebound occurs out of phase with the instantaneous trajectory of the suspension, both systems come into conflict.
-The result is abnormal forces of variable frequency and amplitude that are transmitted directly to the suspension, disturbing its compression and extension cycle.
+It has mass and its own elasticity, and it generates forces that act independently of the suspension.
+When the tire’s elastic rebound is out of phase with the suspension’s movement, the two systems begin to work against each other.
+The result is a set of unwanted forces that vary in frequency and amplitude, are transmitted directly to the suspension, and disrupt its normal compression and extension cycle.

-The calibration of a conventional suspension is static.
-Springs, damping, and geometry are adjusted for a specific range of conditions.
-However, the real forces received by the suspension while riding are dynamic in frequency, dynamic in amplitude, and variable over time.
-The system’s response remains fixed while the problem it must manage is constantly changing.
+Conventional suspension calibration is essentially static.
+Springs, damping, and geometry are set for a defined range of conditions.
+Yet the forces acting on the suspension during riding are constantly changing, varying in frequency, amplitude, and intensity over time.
+The system’s response remains fixed, while the problem it must manage is continuously evolving.

 This mismatch between the static stiffness of the setup and the dynamic variability of the forces creates an operating zone outside the optimal calibration range.

-A zone where the suspension does not perform at the level it was designed for, and where the tire progressively loses its ability to maintain consistent contact with the asphalt.
+This creates a zone where the suspension no longer performs at the level it was designed for, and where the tire progressively loses its ability to maintain consistent contact with the asphalt.

 The problem is not the suspension.

-The device monitors in real time the vibrations generated by the tire’s elastic rebound.
+This is where the device intervenes: it monitors, in real time, the vibrations generated by the tire’s elastic rebound.

 When it detects a phase shift relative to the suspension’s trajectory, it actively intervenes by generating a counter-phase response.
-A force of equal amplitude and frequency but opposite sign that cancels the abnormal forces before they are transmitted to the suspension system.
+This creates a force of equal amplitude and frequency, but in the opposite direction, cancelling the abnormal forces before they are transmitted to the suspension system.

 The result is continuous synchronization between the tire cycle and the suspension cycle.